Master (2016 film): Plot

 Chairman Jin of One Network has been scamming tens of thousands of members with his eloquent speeches, charm, and powerful connections in both politics and government.
 His schemes have been highly successful.
-Kim Jae-myung, the head of the intelligent crime investigation team, has been tracking him for over six months.
+Kim Jae-myung, the head of the crime investigation team, has been tracking him for over six months.
 To tighten the net around Jin, Jae-myung pressures General Park, Jin's closest aide, to reveal the location of One Network's computer room and the chairman's lobbying ledger.
-Park, the mastermind behind the company's growth thanks to his outstanding exceptional programming skills and sharp intellect, realizes his plan is in jeopardy and quickly begins to strategize.
+Park, the mastermind behind the company's growth thanks to his exceptional programming skills and sharp intellect, realizes his plan is in jeopardy and quickly begins to strategize.

 As Jae-myung closes in on Jin and the hidden forces supporting him, he sees an opportunity to take advantage of the situation and escape the increasing police pressure.
 Meanwhile, Jin becomes aware of a traitor among his inner circle and swiftly implements a new plan.